biko-the-bird/Yizzy/README.md

 -you should find your new file in the same folder as yizzy.command and INSTALL.command -If its a audio file when you open it in iTunes you'll want to right click it (in iTunes) and select get-info so you can update the name and artist of the song.
 -obsitante rigore

+Made with: youtube-dl, home-brew, tkinter, libav, and python3